-We are proud that most of our team members have been working at Holly Farm for several years.
+We are proud that so many of our team members have been working at Holly Farm for several years.
 We strive to make the farm a place where animals love to live and where we love to work.

-I was lucky to grow up in a family that believed being around horses would make me a better person.
-Holly was my first pony - an expressive, tolerant Arab-Morgan who taught me patience, grit, and empathy.
-With Holly and other horses since, I've practiced dressage, gymkhana, hunter-jumper, competitive trail, and more, learning from trainers of both traditional and natural horsemanship philosophies.
+I was lucky to grow up in a family that believed being around animals would make me a better person.
+I've practiced dressage, gymkhana, hunter-jumper, competitive trail, and more, learning from trainers from both traditional and natural horsemanship philosophies.
 The farm namesake, Holly, was my first pony - an expressive, tolerant Arabian-Morgan cross, who later became an incredible school horse.
-Now my main partners are Merlin, a playful Friesian-cross, and Rosie, my wise, gentle Quarter Horse mare.
+Now my main partners are Merlin, a playful Friesian-cross, and Summer, my wise, gentle Quarter Horse mare.
 Beyond my own horsemanship, I'm passionate about developing community programs.
 My professional background is in corporate strategy, program evaluation, teaching, and advocacy, and I've worked with diverse groups of people, from foster care youth to migrant populations to Fortune 100 leadership.

 For me, it's an incredible privilege to work with animals and their humans every day.
 It's my goal to develop an ever more inclusive and supportive community here at the farm, centering everything we do around safety, sustainability, and healthy relationships.

-Things on the farm break every day, and every day Ray fixes them.
-Ray brings tremendous energy to everything he does, with experience from both premier equestrian facilities as well as construction.
+Things on the farm break every day, and every day Rey fixes them.
+Rey brings tremendous energy to everything he does, with experience from both premier equestrian facilities as well as construction.
 On any given day, you might find him building a new paddock, repairing fences, or bringing in horses.
-Plus, we have a lot of nice people on the farm, but Ray might be the nicest.
+Plus, we have a lot of nice people on the farm, but Rey might be the nicest.

 Seasons change, but Abe can always be found with his wheelbarrow and pitchfork, giving an affectionate scratch to the horse in whatever paddock he's cleaning.
 Over the years, he's become a trusted hand with even our most squirrelly horses, and whether he's soaking wet or toasting in the hot sun, will always tell you everything's going just fine.